-With respect to Proposal 2 (Ratification of the Selection of our Independent Registered Public Accounting Firm), you may vote "For," "Against," or "Abstain."
+With respect to Proposal 3 (Ratification of the appointment of independent registered public accounting firm for the fiscal year ending December 31, 2024), you may vote "For," "Against," or "Abstain."
 If you abstain from voting on this matter, your shares will be counted as present and entitled to vote on that matter for purposes of establishing a quorum but will not be counted for purposes of determining the number of votes cast.
-Proposal 2 is the only proposal on which your broker is entitled to vote your shares if no instructions are received from you.
+Proposal 3 is the only proposal on which your broker is entitled to vote your shares if no instructions are received from vou.

-With respect to Proposal 3 (An Advisory Vote to Approve the Compensation of our Named Executive Officers), you may vote for "For," "Against," or "Abstain."
+With respect to Proposal 4 (A non-binding advisory vote to approve the compensation of our named executive officers), you may vote for "For," "Against," or "Abstain."
 This proposal requires the favorable vote of the holders of a majority of the voting power of the shares of common stock present in person or represented by proxy at the annual meeting and entitled to vote on the proposal.

-Abstentions will not affect the outcome of Proposals 1, 2 or 3 because abstentions are not considered votes cast on those proposals.
+Abstentions will not affect the outcome of Proposals 1, 2a, 2b, 3, or 4 because abstentions are not considered votes cast on those proposals.